HadoopGenomics/Hadoop-BAM/README.md

 ==============

-Hadoop-BAM: a library for the manipulation of files in common bioinformatics formats using the Hadoop MapReduce framework, and command line tools in the vein of SAMtools.
+Hadoop-BAM: a library for the manipulation of files in common bioinformatics formats using the Hadoop MapReduce framework.

 Build status
 ------------